quokka-astro/quokka/README.md

 **The Quokka methods paper is now available: https://arxiv.org/abs/2110.01792**

-**NOTE: The code documentation is still a work in progress.
-Please see the Installation Notes below.
+**Please see the sections "Quickstart" and "Running on GPUs" below.
 You can start a [Discussion](https://github.com/BenWibking/quokka/discussions) for technical support, or open an [Issue](https://github.com/BenWibking/quokka/issues) for any bug reports.**

 Quokka is a two-moment radiation hydrodynamics code that uses the piecewise-parabolic method, with AMR and subcycling in time.
 Runs on CPUs (MPI+vectorized) or NVIDIA GPUs (MPI+CUDA) with a single-source codebase.
 Written in C++17.
 (100% Fortran-free.)